 Auditors report that the long-struggling Hilton Baltimore lost $5.5 million last year and had to dip into its hotel occupancy tax account – whose revenues are supposed to go to the city – to fund a semi-annual bond payment in March 2017.

-The audit by CliftonLarsonAllen was submitted today to the Board of Estimates, but was not released by the mayor’s office this morning.
+The audit by CliftonLarsonAllen was submitted today to the Board of Estimates, but was not released by the mayor’s office.

-The Brew obtained a copy of the audit, which shows that the city-owned hotel increased its revenues to $64 million last year, but expenses grew to nearly $70 million.
+The Brew nevertheless obtained a copy.
+The report shows that the city-owned hotel increased its revenues to $64 million last year, but expenses grew to nearly $70 million.

 As a result, the hotel directly lost $5,471,608 in 2016 – up from $5,226,021 in 2015.